drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/1_class_spies.md

 - `.toBeCalledWithoutArgs()`

 _Note: Verification methods throw errors if expected results do not match actual results.
 They do not "fail" tests.
-This means when you see an error occur during your test runs, this is the expected behavior._
+This means when you see an error occur from Rhum during your test runs, this is the expected behavior._

 More in-depth examples of each verification method are below.